Oleg Menshikov: Career

 Menshikov had his debut role in the 1980 television film Zhdu i nadeyus (Жду и надеюсь; I'm Waiting and Hoping) by Suren Shazbazyan.
 The next year he made his film debut in Family Relations, which was his first collaboration with Nikita Mikhalkov.
-Menshikov then went on to star a series of successful films that made him a star in the Soviet Union, including Flights in Dreams and Reality, My Favourite Clown, Through Main Street with an Orchestra and Moonzund.
+Menshikov then went on to star a series of successful films that made him a star in the Soviet Union, including supporting roles in Flights in Dreams and Reality (1983), Through Main Street with an Orchestra (1986) and lead roles in My Favorite Clown (1986) Moonzund (1988) and The Stairway (1989).
 He garnered further critical acclaim for his performance in Dyuba-Dyuba (1992), for which he was nominated for a Nika Award.

 Menshikov first attracted international media attention in the Globe Theatre production When She Danced, for which he won the 1992 Laurence Olivier Award for Best Actor in a Supporting Role.
 He gained further success with Nikita Mikhalkov's Burnt by the Sun, in which he portrayed a manipulative and suicidal NKVD agent during Joseph Stalin's Great Purge.
 Burnt by the Sun won the Grand Prize at the Cannes Film Festival and the Academy Award for Best Foreign Language Film.
 Menshikov reprised his role in the Burnt by the Sun sequels Burnt by the Sun 2: Exodus (2010) and Burnt by the Sun 2: Citadel (2011).

 In 1996, Menshikov starred in Sergei Bodrov's Prisoner of the Mountains, for which he won a Nika Award for Best Actor.
 He went on to star in Mikhalkov's The Barber of Siberia (1998) opposite Julia Ormond, and in Régis Wargnier's East/West (1999) opposite Sandrine Bonnaire and Catherine Deneuve.
 His most recent credits include performances in the television series Prime Suspect 6 (2003), films The State Counsellor (2005) as Erast Fandorin and Legend № 17 (2013) as Anatoly Tarasov, and the miniseries Doctor Zhivago (2006).

-In 1997, Menshikov was the President of the Jury at the 20th Moscow International Film Festival.
+In 1997, Menshikov was the president of the jury at the 20th Moscow International Film Festival.
 Since 2012, he has served as the artistic director of the Yermolova Theatre in Moscow.

 Menshikov is a three-time winner of the annual State Prize of the Russian Federation for his outstanding contribution to film art.
 In 2003, he was named a People's Artist of Russia.
 Menshikov was presented with the Order of Honour in 2010.